sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

 There are also config values that you can set:

 .. confval:: autoclass_content
+   :type: string
+   :default: "class"

    This value selects what content will be inserted into the main body of an :rst:dir:`autoclass` directive.
 The possible values are:

    ``"class"``
       Only the class' docstring is inserted.
-This is the default.
 You can still document ``__init__`` as a separate method using :rst:dir:`automethod` or the ``members`` option to :rst:dir:`autoclass`.
    ``"both"``